kiranbakale/AMI-Readme/docs/environment_advanced_network.md

 ## Configure network setup (AWS)

 By default the toolkit sets up the infrastructure on the default network stack as provided by AWS.
 However, it can also support other advanced setups such as creating a new network or using an existing one.
-To learn more refer to [Configure network setup (GCP)](environment_advanced_network.md#configure-network-setup-aws).

 The module for AWS can configure the [network stack](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html) (VPC, Subnets, etc...) for your environment in several different ways: